Guest Courses

 This section is aimed at professionals and organisations, identifying key aspects about how to plan and prepare prior to a major incident.
 It also aims to promote the resilience of survivors and responders directly or indirectly exposed to such incidents.

-Community / Service level responses to trauma
+Community and Service level responses to trauma

 This section provides a model identifying the priority tasks that need to be addressed following a major incident and also considers the impact and effectiveness for staff and survivors of various management styles.